sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 Max free space:		74.12%

-Open the INDEX.HTM file to access instructions online Edit the DEFAULT.TXT and RESCUE.TXT files to modify the default and rescue TOS images
+Open the INDEX.HTM file to access instructions online Edit the DEFAULT.TXT and RESCUE

+.TXT files to modify the default and rescue TOS images
 ```

 The `INFO.TXT` file provides information about the files stored in the following format: